izzetbiophysicist/VCF_context/README.md

 ## Step 2: Fetch uniprot annotation with gather_uniprot_annotation.py
 This script uses a local tsv file containing all human genes from uniprot to annotate de VCF.
-GOs, Kegg, Reactome and PFAM information will be added to each line of the VCF file
+GOs, BRENDA and PFAM information will be added to each line of the VCF file

 ## Step 3: AlphaMissense
 The final script finds the variants in the AlphaMissense table of pre-calculated human proteome variants, the pathogenicity information is added to the final dataframe